galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 > <tip-title>Upload .biom file; create a phyloseq file</tip-title>
 >
-> * use your own biom dataset or find one online, we used the following:
+> * Use your own biom dataset or find one online, we used the following:
 >
-> > <hands-on-title> Download the BIOM dataset with us </hands-on-title>
+> > <hands-on-title> Download the BIOM dataset </hands-on-title>
 > >
 > > 1.
 Create a new history for this tutorial
 > > 2.
 Import the files from [Zenodo]({{ page.zenodo_link3 }}) or from